 • Any apparel made from spandex material

 • “Mesh” shirts, tank tops, or “cut off” tops, see through shirts (Midriffs must be covered at all times including when students are seated and/or raising their hands.
 Also, skin and undergarments must be covered with opaque clothing from underarm to mid-thigh.
 Mid-thigh is defined as the midpoint between the waist and mid-knee.
-Cleavage is NOT allowed to be show at any time.)
+Cleavage is NOT allowed to be shown at any time.)

 • Articles of clothing that are ripped or torn that show skin.
 (Please note that jeans are allowed; however, jeans should not have rips or holes.)